 - Every tonne above 3000 kg: 2,277 krónur per tonne

-The minimum weight tax is currently set to 3,416 krónur.
-The maximum weight tax that can be assessed is currently set to 41,193 krónur.
+The minimum weight tax is currently 3,416 krónur.
+The maximum weight tax that can be assessed is currently 41,193 krónur.
 In addition to this, a disposal fee is also payable every six months, including upon import.
 This disposal fee is currently 350 krónur.

-The information above should adequately outline the import duties and taxes that are paid on the vast majority of used vehicles imported into Iceland.
-However, there are different duties and taxes that can apply to specialized motor vehicles and those that weigh more than 10 tonnes or are designed to carry large numbers of people.
-To learn more about import duties and taxes for these kinds of motor vehicles, please consult this guide put together by the Icelandic Ministry of Finance.
+The information above outline the import duties and taxes paid on vast majority of used vehicles imported into Iceland.
+However, some different duties and taxes can apply to specialized motor vehicles.
+And those that weigh more than 10 tonnes or are designed to carry large numbers of people.
+To learn more about import duties and taxes for these vehicles, consult this guide by the Icelandic Ministry of Finance.

 The Most Popular Used Vehicles in Iceland

 The hybrid SUV Skoda Octavia, as it is elsewhere in colder climate countries, is incredibly popular with Icelanders.
 Likewise, many of Toyota’s hybrid SUVs enjoy popularity in the country.
-However, it’s the Toyota Corolla, which features distinct European design touches, that’s perhaps the most popular vehicle offered by the automaker in the country.
+Toyota Corolla, with distinct European design touches, is the most popular vehicle in the country.

 One vehicle you might be surprised to see as a perennial favorite with Icelanders is the Ford Econoline.
 Icelanders like the roominess and four-wheel drive capabilities of this vehicle, something that makes it a favorite among families.
 In addition, you’ll also find that businesses like to make use of this vehicle too.

 Overall, though, one should note that there’s often a high turnover rate when it comes to vehicles in Iceland.
-As mentioned the environment in the country can be especially unforgiving, and this rather obviously can have adverse effects on automobiles.
-For this reason, if you’re planning to import a used vehicle for your own personal use into the country, the recommendation is definitely to find one that’s durable and relatively inexpensive to maintain and repair.
+As mentioned the environment in the country can be especially unforgiving.
+This rather obviously can have adverse effects on automobiles.
+If you’re importing a used vehicle for your personal use, find one that’s durable and inexpensive to maintain and repair.
 Given the conditions your imported used U.S. vehicle will be subjected to, being prepared in this manner is something that you’re sure to appreciate later on.